WHY DO BUSINESS WITH 4D's T&D INC.

-It is our policy to make our online customers’ shopping experience an enjoyable one by offering the best of service, great products, competitive prices and a secure online environment, surfacing on our website all the way to checkout.
-Your financial information is secured with end to end encrypted and with online automation.
-We do not see or process your financial transactions.
-It is automatically processed via your ‘card processing bank’ or ‘institution’.
+It is our policy to make your online shopping experience a safe and enjoyable one by offering the best possible service, great products, competitive prices and a secure online environment while surfacing on our website, all the way to checkout.
+Your financial information is secured with end to end encryption and also with online automation.
+We do not see, stored or process your financial transactions.
+This is automatically processed via your ‘card processing bank’ or ‘institution’.

-Here's a list of reasons why you should shop confidently with us -:
+Here's a list below of some reasons why you should Shop Confidently with us -:

 - Our products are carefully selected from reputable manufactures and supply houses both locally and abroad; with an emphasis on locally manufactured goods.

 - The products we offered are competitively priced relative to similar or same products on the market, offered by other sellers.

 - We made our best efforts to offer the lowest prices possible so that you can enjoy the saving and keep more money in your pockets or have the option to shop more for less.

 - All orders come with a secure return guarantee if you're not satisfied.

 - Most of our ‘store products’ offered online are qualified for FREE SHIPPING.